Le1nism/OF/README.md

     make all

 ### Launching:

-Use `docker compose up` to start the whole cluster.
-Otherwise, start launching only the kafka and zookeeper

-    docker compose up -d

 **IMPORTANT** For using the wandb logging dashboard, you should have a file called .env in the project's root folder containing your wandb api key under the WANDB_API_KEY voice: